 Your Senior Journey

-Best viewed on a computer or laptop so you can use the worksheets comfortably.
+This training is best viewed on a computer or laptop.
+This ensures you can use the interactive worksheets comfortably while you work through the steps.

-This mini-course is designed to help you release food guilt and feel more confident and peaceful around eating.
-Each module builds on the last, giving you simple, practical steps you can start using straight away.
+This introductory module is designed to help you release food guilt and feel more peaceful around eating.
+It provides the essential foundation you need to start shifting your habits straight away.

-Breaking free from emotional eating is a really important step in your life.
-If you’re truly ready to make a change, there are basically two paths:
+Breaking free from emotional eating is a vital step in reclaiming your wellness at this stage of life.
+If you are truly ready to make a change, there are two distinct paths available to you:

-Don’t underestimate what this mini-course can do - it works best if you actually try out the steps.
-Reading alone isn’t enough; to see real change, you need to put these small shifts into practice.
+Please do not underestimate what this first module can do for you.
+Reading the words alone isn’t enough; to see real change, you must put these small shifts into practice.

 Here’s what’s ahead: